amanzi/amanzi/spack-repo/README.md

 spack external find
 ```
 This will update the file: ${HOME}/.spack/packages.yaml

-External packages (such as openmpi or mpich) can be used to specify dependencies when installing spack packages using ^, for instance on Darwin
+External packages (such as openmpi or mpich) can be used to specify dependencies when installing spack packages using ^, for instance on Darwin:

 ```
 spack install amanzi@spack ^openmpi@4.1.2
 ```
 will install amanzi with the explicit dependence on the module openmpi/4.1.2-gcc_11.2.0 to which it is associated the spack spec ^openmpi@4.1.2

 The spec is in the packages.yaml file, see below.

 # Manage external packages